Jazz Orchestra Summer Tour 2019: Scotland, Northern Ireland & Éire

 Each concert on the summer tour manifested as two distinct parts.
 The first half, led by Director/Conductor Andrew Bain, opened with a fitting tribute to the late Scottish Jazz icon Duncan Lamont.
 As the Orchestra provided the big band backing to his wonderful Carnival of the Animals including Fanfare, Monkeys and Elephants.

 The final suite of an emotional first half was another fitting tribute, this time to the late, great Rick Taylor.
 A wonderful tutor, composer and trombonist, and an even more beautiful human being.
-Andrew and Malcolm had found his Suite from 2012 in the archive and painstakingly arranged it and brought it back to life as a work of two parts for jazz orchestra entitled High Society and My Island Part.
+Andrew and Malcolm had found his Suite from 2012 in the archive and painstakingly arranged it and brought it back to life as a work of two parts for jazz orchestra entitled High Society and My Island Heart.
 The Jazz Orchestra did you proud Rick!

 The second half was all about Yazz!
 This time Director Malcolm Edmonstone lead the Orchestra through arrangements of Yazz Ahmed’s distinctive blend of contemporary jazz with her Bahraini musical heritage, sometimes simplistically labelled “psychedelic Arabic jazz”.
 The audience were enveloped by beautiful soundscapes, sometimes serene, sometimes funky, but always thought provoking.